 MemCom is a data management system designed for computational mechanics applications, like computational solid mechanics, computational fluid dynamics, and coupled multi-disciplinary applications.
 It is however not tied to specific applications and may be used in many contexts where fast or platform-independent I/O is desired.

 MemCom works on Linux, and the source code of MemCom is released under the GPL version 3 (GPLv3).
 MemCom Pro extends MemCom with Fortran APIs and is distributed in packaged binary form.
-Please refer to the System Requirements page for information on distributions, available platforms, and computer system requirements.
-Customers who purchase MemCom Pro can choose between three different licensing models: Small (up to three machines/computing nodes), workgroup (up to 10) and site (unlimited).
+Please refer to Distribution for information on available platforms, and computer system requirements.-->

 MemCom supports several data structures optimized for representing computational mechanics data: